wartron/brush/README.md

 ### Kernels

 The kernels are written in a "sparse" style, that is, only work for visible gaussians is done, though the final calculated gradients are dense.
 Brush uses a GPU radix sort based on [FidelityFX](https://www.amd.com/en/products/graphics/technologies/fidelityfx.html) (see `crates/brush-sort`).
 The sorting is done in two parts - first splats are sorted only by depth, then sorted by their tile ID, which saves some sorting time compared to sorting both depth and tile ids at the same time.

 Compatibility with WebGPU does bring some challenges, even with (the excellent) [wgpu](https://github.com/gfx-rs/wgpu).
 - WebGPU lacks native atomic floating point additions, and a software CAS loop has to be used.
-- GPU readbacks are tricky on WebGPU.
-The rendering pass cannot do this unless the whole rendering becomes async, which has its own perils and isn't great for a UI.
-The reference tile renderer requires reading back the number of "intersections" (each visible tile of a gaussian is one intersection), but this is not feasible here.
+- GPU readbacks have to be async on WebGPU.
+A rendering pass can't do this unless the whole rendering becomes async, which has its own perils, and isn't great for an UI.
+The reference tile renderer requires reading back the number of "intersections" (each visible tile of a gaussian is one intersection), but this is not feasible.
 This is worked around by assuming a worst case.
 To reduce the number of tiles the rasterizer culls away unused tiles by intersecting the gaussian ellipses with the screenspace tiles.

 The WGSL kernels use [naga_oil](https://github.com/bevyengine/naga_oil) to manage imports. brush-wgsl additionally does some reflection to generate rust code to send uniform data to a kernel.
 In the future, it might be possible to port the kernels to Burns new [`CubeCL`](https://github.com/tracel-ai/cubecl) language, which is much more ergonomic and would allow generating CUDA / rocM kernels.
+It might also be possible to integrate with George Kopanos' [Slang kernels](https://github.com/google/slang-gaussian-rasterization).

 ### Benchmarks

-Rendering performance is expected to be very competitive with gsplat, while training performance is likely still a bit slower.
-You can run some benchmarks testing the performance of the kernels using `cargo bench`.
-The performance of the forward and backwards kernel are faster than the _legacy_ gSplat kernels as they have some new techniques for better performance, but they haven't been compared yet to the updated gsplat kernels.
-End-to-end training performance is also still slower due to other overheads.
+Rendering performance is expected to be very competitive with gSplat, while training performance is still a bit slower.
+You can run some benchmarks using `cargo bench`.
+The performance of the splatting forward and backwards kernel are faster than the _legacy_ gSplat kernels as they use some new techniques for better performance, but they haven't been compared yet to the more recent gSplat kernels.
+End-to-end training performance is also still slower, due to other overheads.

 For additional profiling, you can use [tracy](https://github.com/wolfpld/tracy) and run with `cargo run --release --feature=tracy`.

 ### Quality

-Quality is similair, but still somewhat lagging behind, to the origina gaussian splatting implementation
+Quality is similair, but for now still somewhat lagging behind the original GS implementation.
+This is likely due to some suboptimal splitting/cloning heuristics.

 | Scene      | Brush   | GS paper|
 |------------|---------|---------|
 | Bicycle@7K | 23.2    | 23.604  |
 | Garden@7k  | 25.8    | 26.245  |
 | Stump@7k   | 24.9    | 25.709  |

-This is likely due to some suboptimal splitting/cloning heuristics.

-### Async

-To be compatible with the web, the main training loop is written as an async stream, using [`async_std`](https://github.com/async-rs/async-std).
-On native, multiple threads execute tasks (eg. loading dataset images), while on the web everything is ran on a single thread.

 # Acknowledgements